How to Geotarget Elementor WordPress builder Content

 Step 2: Add Geotargeting in Elementor Interface

-Once you activate the Geotargeting Pro plugin, it automatically integrates itself into Elementor to help you start geotargeting content.
+Once you activate the Geotargeting WP plugin, it automatically integrates itself into Elementor to help you start geotargeting content.

 Whenever you edit a: